 Typical of the improvements which have been made was the completion in summer 2010 of a new clubhouse and tackle shop for anglers (left).
 Serving a variety of hot and cold food and drinks, the clubhouse is also equipped with a large screen digital television whilst the takleshop is stocking a growing range of tackle, clothing and baits.
 Follow this link to see more pictures of the clubhouse and tackle shop.

-Fishing is now under way on the new Canal Match Pool which has matured very quickly and is consistently throwing up good weights.
+Fishing is now under way on the new Canal Match Pool which has matured very quickly and is consistently throwing up good weights of around 100lbs.

 Other work has included emptying all the pools, clearing out years of silt, removing intrusive bankside trees and shrubs, widening and improving the banks, building new pathways and bridges to House, Canal and Arrow pools, installing new pegs, landscaping the site and re-stocking the pools with new and existing fish.